 |The following notes are not comprehensive and are intended as a guide only.
 Before planning your wedding in Thailand we strongly advise you to contact the Thai embassy in your home country or your country's embassy in Thailand to obtain up-to-date legal requirements.|

 Unlike many countries, there are no short-term residency requirements to fulfill before saying ‘I do’ on Thai soil.
 Paperwork, unfortunately, is unavoidable and therefore you are advised to arrive in Thailand with enough time before your ceremony to complete all necessary procedures.
 This requires a stay in Bangkok and usually around five days is recommended.

 The first step is visiting your country’s embassy in Bangkok to complete a statutory declaration, which must be notarized on site.
 This form must then be translated into Thai, along with your passport.

 The second step is certifying both the original and the translated documents at the Department of Consular Affairs, also in Bangkok, for which you should allow two working days.

 Finally, you’re ready to visit the local civil registry office (known as Amphur) to officially register your marriage.
 It’s a case of simply presenting the documents, and, voila, you are now married!

-The rather no frills nature of this official procedure means that religious ceremonies hold much significance in Thailand.
+The rather no-frills nature of this official procedure means that religious ceremonies hold much significance in Thailand.
 Remember, however, that for a marriage to be considered legal it must be registered at the Amphur office.
-Some resorts are able to organise to have an official from the Amphur present at your wedding instead, although best to confirm this with your chosen venue.
+Some resorts are able to organize to have an official from the Amphur present at your wedding instead, although best to confirm this with your chosen venue.